 Coastal vs Rail Shipping – Which is better?

-When deciding between coast and rail shipping, there are number of factors you should take into account such as:
+When deciding between coast and rail shipping, there is a number of factors you should take into account such as:

 - Cost – As discussed above, rail freight is generally more expensive than coastal shipping.